Updated as of May 12, 2021

-Keeping up-to-date on University policies and protocols, asking questions, completing daily wellness checks before coming to campus (or exiting your on-campus room) and letting us know if you have contracted COVID-19 or have a pending test – collectively, will help keep our campus as safe as possible.
+Keeping up-to-date on University policies and protocols, asking questions, completing daily wellness checks and letting us know if you have contracted COVID-19 – collectively, will help keep our campus as safe and healthy.

 - International Programs and Partnerships